elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ![Original New Player Page](images/phoenix_sign_up/phoenix_original_sign_up.png)

-We don't actually want our players to be able to manually enter their scores, because the games should track player scores and update their accounts in real-time.
+We don't actually want our players to be able to manually enter their scores, because the games should track player scores and update their accounts automatically.
 For now, we just want players to create a `username` and `password` to sign up.

 We're going to move part of the `form.html.eex` file over to the `new.html.eex` file.
 We'll also create a form in the `edit.html.eex` file, and ultimately we'll